SwiftKickMobile/TLIndexPathTools/README.md

 * The `Extensions` folder contains a number of extensions for things like [collapsable sections][2] and [expandable tree views][3].
 This is a good resource to see how `TLIndexPathDataModel` can be easily extended for special data structures.
 * And last, but not least, the `Examples` folder contains numerous sample projects demonstrating various use cases and features of the framework.
 [Shuffle][4] is a good starting point and be sure to try [Core Data][5].

+This version of TLIndexPathTools is designed to handle up to a few thousand items.
+Larger data sets may not perform well.

 ###TLIndexPathDataModel

 `TLIndexPathDataModel` is an immutable object you use in your view controller to hold your data items instead of an array.
 There are three initializers, a basic one and two handling multiple sections: